Wellow, Somerset: Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council’s operating costs and producing annual accounts for public scrutiny.
 The parish council advises the local planning authority on applications and works with the local police, unitary council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of public facilities, such as the village hall or community centre, playing fields and playgrounds, as well as consulting with the unitary council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also of interest to the council.

 The parish falls within the unitary authority of Bath and North East Somerset which was created in 1996; Bath and North East Somerset's area covers part of the ceremonial county of Somerset but it is administered independently of the non-metropolitan county.
 Fire, police and ambulance services are provided by the Avon Fire and Rescue Service, Avon and Somerset Constabulary and the Great Western Ambulance Service.

 Between 1974 and 1996 Bath and North East Somerset carried out district council functions only, county council services being provided by Avon County Council.
 Before 1974 the parish was part of the Bathavon Rural District of Somerset.

-The parish falls within the constituency of North East Somerset in the British House of Commons, and was also part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs.
+The parish falls within the constituency of Frome and East Somerset in the British House of Commons, and was also part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs.